MontgomeryLab/tinyRNA/doc/Configuration.md

 If you don't have bowtie indexes already built for your reference genome, tinyRNA can build them for you at the beginning of an end-to-end run and reuse them on subsequent runs with the same Paths File.

 To build bowtie indexes:
-1. Open your Run Config in a text editor and find the `run_bowtie_build` key.
-Set its value to `true` and save it.
-2. Open your Paths File in a text editor and find the `reference_genome_files` key.
+1. Open your Paths File in a text editor and find the `reference_genome_files` key.
 Add your reference genome file(s) under this key, one per line with a `- ` in front.
-3. Find the `ebwt` key and delete its value.
+2. Find the `ebwt` key and delete its value.
-4. Execute an end-to-end pipeline run.
+3. Execute an end-to-end pipeline run.

 Once your indexes have been built, your Paths File will be modified such that `ebwt` points to their location (prefix) within your Run Directory.
 This means that indexes will not be unnecessarily rebuilt on subsequent runs as long as the same Paths File is used.
-If you need them rebuilt, simply repeat steps 3 and 4 above.
+If you need them rebuilt, simply repeat steps 2 and 3 above.

 ## Samples Sheet Details
 |  _Column:_ | Input FASTQ Files   | Sample/Group Name | Replicate Number | Control | Normalization |